michalkurzeja/godi/README.md

 # godi

 ![ci workflow](https://github.com/michalkurzeja/godi/actions/workflows/build.yaml/badge.svg)

 This library is an attempt to bring to Go a DI container requires as little action as possible from the user.
 You just need to define your services and the library will handle dependencies on its own, as much as possible.
 Whenever there's any ambiguity, you'll have to resolve it yourself.

-This library takes inspiration from https://github.com/samber/do and an excellent [DI component](https://github.com/symfony/dependency-injection) of PHP Symfony framework.
+This library takes heavy inspiration an excellent [DI component](https://github.com/symfony/dependency-injection) of PHP Symfony framework.

 ## Features

 - [x] Service definition
 - [x] Automatic and manual dependency resolution
+- [x] Post-construct method invocation
+- [x] Service aliases
+- [x] Lazy/Eager instantiation
+- [x] Cached/uncached services
-- [x] Cyclic dependencies through deferred injection
+- [x] Public/private services
-- [x] Lazy loading
+- [x] Service tagging
 - [x] Dependency graph validation and helpful errors
+- [x] Programmatic control and container automation through compiler passes
-- [x] Dependency graph visualization
+- [ ] Dependency graph visualization
-- [x] Test mode (dependency overrides)
+- [ ] Test mode (dependency overrides)
 - [ ] Service definitions from a config file
-- [ ] Tagged services

 ## Installation